 Contrary to common sense, the best and most accomplished players are not always the most coveted picks.
 This is because teams value youth and malleability.
 Seniors who play a very standard way are less enticing than freshman phenoms who may not be able to shoot well but can jump out of the gym.
 NBA teams want the ability to teach and shape their talent into finished models rather than inheriting a less athletic but more successful player.

 The draft is made up of two rounds with 30 picks in each round.
 Since draft picks can be traded, teams can have any number of picks but it is usually around two per team.
 Before the draft is held, each team that does not make the playoffs is entered into a lottery to determine the draft order.
 The worse a team's record, the more likely they are to get a high pick, but it is not a guarantee.
 This system is in place to discourage tanking a season for the first pick.

-Past drafts have seen teams selects busts at the top or find hidden gems at the bottom.
-Each pick is a huge investment for a team's future and a bad selection can set them back for years.
-Hall of Famers like Hakeem Olajuwon and LeBron James have been taken number one overall but so was oft injured bust Greg Oden.
+Past drafts have seen teams select busts at the top or find hidden gems at the bottom.
+Each pick is a huge investment for a team’s future and a bad selection can set them back for years.
+Hall of Famers like Hakeem Olajuwon and LeBron James have been taken number one overall but so was often injured bust Greg Oden.

 The key to the draft is finding value, like Dennis Rodman and Draymond Green in the second round.
 Even all-star Isaiah Thomas was taken with the last pick in the entire draft.